 Westringia fruitocosa ‘Flat n Fruity’

-Westringia fruticosa 'Flat n Fruity' is a great ground covering form of the ever popular Westringia.
+Westringia fruticosa ‘Flat n Fruity’ is a great ground covering form of the ever popular Westringia.
 Dense growing and rarely troubled by pests or disease, great for easy care gardening.
-To see the article click here or see the video by clicking here.
+Read the article on Flat n Fruity or see the video on Flat n Fruity